iiag/iiag-legacy/doc/config.md

  Field Name       | Type    | Description
 ------------------|---------|-------------
- lua-init         | string  | Specifies the initial lua file to run, like `-i`. show-all         | boolean | Specifies whether everything is shown to the player or not, like `s`. forget-walls     | boolean | Specifies whether wall-forgetting is enabled or not, like `-f`. all-alone        | boolean | Specifies whether all-alone mode is enabled, like `-l`. god-mode         | boolean | Specifies whether the player may avoid damage during the game, like `-g`.
+ lua-init         | string  | Specifies the initial lua file to run, like `-i`. show-all         | boolean | Specifies whether everything is shown to the player or not, like `-s`. forget-walls     | boolean | Specifies whether wall-forgetting is enabled or not, like `-f`. all-alone        | boolean | Specifies whether all-alone mode is enabled, like `-l`. god-mode         | boolean | Specifies whether the player may avoid damage during the game, like `-g`.